 FREQUENTLY ASKED QUESTIONS

-Do I need to house athletes?
+Do I need to house athletes from visiting schools?

-By joining a St. John’s team, you are committing yourself to hosting visiting athletes, just as St. John’s athletes are housed when they travel.
+By joining a St. John’s team, you are committing yourself to host visiting athletes, just as St. John’s athletes are housed when they travel.
 Please take a look at the schedule at the beginning of the season, and plan to house on those home dates when teams will be spending the night.
 The athletic programs cannot function without adequate housing.

 Do I bring a housing gift when I travel?